jessehouwing/BattleJSip/Case Studies/Battleship/Source/Battleship_JS/README.md

 # Background
 Consider this code as inherited code from previous developers.
 This means you can't make any assumptions on the fitness of the code. **It might be incorrect, unmaintainable, untestable, incomplete or just plain bad.** Feel free to improve some or all of it.

 This folder contains a Battleship game implemented in vanilla JavaScript with a [React](https://reactjs.org/) interface.
 A basic [Webpack](https://webpack.js.org/) with [Babel](https://babeljs.io/) configuration is used instead of a more complex approach.
 Importing CSS in JavaScript is supported and exposed as global CSS.
-Currently the application does not have any CSS.
+Currently the application does not have much CSS.